ZiningZhu/Interpretable-NLP/index.md

       - SoTA, even commercial models are far from perfect yet, according to [Checklist](https://www.aclweb.org/anthology/2020.acl-main.442/)
       - Develop more useful "goodness" criteria: ["Utility is in the users' eyes"](https://www.aclweb.org/anthology/2020.emnlp-main.393/)

-    *What do interpretable NLP researches include?*
+    *What do interpretable NLP research include?*
     - Mainly about the ACL/EMNLP/NAACL track "Interpretability and analysis of NLP models"
     - BlackboxNLP workshop
     - Connection to: FAccT, theory, psycholinguistics, ML4H